aaron-grau/curic/react/readings/npm_configuration.md

 `bundle exec` when running commands can cause errors if our app isn't compatible with the local version.

 To solve this issue with NPM packages, we need to add `"scripts"` for any packages that we intend to call from the command line.
-Once we've added a script for a package, we can
+Once we've added a script for a package, we can use:

 ```
 npm run <package_name>